Google: How we fought fake ads, sites & scammers in 2016

 Scammers know that ads for certain products - such as dietary supplements or temporary loans - are not permitted by Google policies and so they try to trick our systems.
 In the last year, we almost removed 7 millions of bad ads that attempted to fool our tracking systems.

-Throughout 2016, we've seen the rise of tabloid cloakers – a new type of fraud that tries to trick our system by masquerading as a news outlet.
-Cloakers often take advantage of hot topics - a government election, a breaking news story or a well-known personality - and make their ads look like news website headlines.
-But when users click on that story, they are taken to a website that sells diet products, not an informational article.
+In 2016, we noticed the rise of tabloid cloakers - a new kind of scam that tries to trick our system disguised as a news outlet.
+Cloakers often take advantage of current affairs - government elections, high-profile news or celebrities - and make their ads look like news site headlines.
+But when users click on this story, they are taken to a website that sells diet products, not an informative article.

 To fight cloakers, we remove our own fraudsters, and forbid them to advertise to us again.
 Within 2016, we suspended more than 1.300 accounts for tabloid cloaking.
 Unfortunately, this kind of false advertising goes up in popularity as users click on them.
 And a number of scammers can run many bad ads: During a tabloid cloaking crackdown in December 2016, we removed 22 cloakers who were responsible for ads that have been viewed over 20 millions of times by online users in just one week.